Zhăo Péngyou (找朋友)

 Before the deal, the starter shuffles the cards and the player to the starter's left cuts the pack.

 It is rare, but it can happen that no one exposes a card during the deal.
-If the last six cards are reached without anyone having made trumps, all the cards are shuffled together and there is a new deal, started by the same player as before.
-For the new deal all the players become active, but their scores remain on the same ranks (so for example a player who was passive seven becomes active seven).
+If the last six (or eight) cards are reached without anyone having made trumps, all the cards are shuffled together and there is a new deal, started by the same player as before.

 Discarding and Choosing Partners